tomtiv/tomtiv.github.io/_posts/2022/05/2022-05-24-imature-or-vulnerable.md

 tags: [imature, vulnerable, kid, honest]
 comments: true
 ---
-Most of my life I didn't know how or what I could count on to be there for me.
+Most of my life I didn't know who, what or even how I could count on to be there for me.
 I've always heard that men are less emotional and struggle to share thier emotions.
 I've always been an emotional guy, right or wrong I use my emotions\feelings as my northern star.